 Between 14th and 17th July 1791 a period of sustained rioting convulsed Birmingham.
-The name of the event, The Priestley Riots, derives from the most notable target of the violence, the chemist, religious dissenter and political radical Joseph Priestley (credited with discovering Oxygen).
+The name given to the unrest, The Priestley Riots, derives from the most notable target of the violence, the chemist, religious dissenter and political radical Joseph Priestley (credited with discovering Oxygen).
 The trigger for the rioting was a dinner held at the Dadley Hotel in Temple Row organised by radicals and religious Dissenters to mark the success of the assault on the Bastille at the start of the French Revolution.
-Mobs opposed to the Dissenters attacked and burned not only their homes and chapels, but also the homes of people they associated with Dissenters, such as members of the scientific Lunar Society.
+Mobs opposed to the Birmingham Dissenters attacked and burned not only their homes and chapels, but also the homes of people they associated with Dissenters, such as members of the scientific Lunar Society.
 The details, however, reveals the dark nature of establishment collusion.

-According to eye witness accounts local Justices of the Peace Joseph Carles and Dr Benjamin Spencer (an Anglican vicar and along with Carles a member of the establishment supporting Bean Club) actively encouraged the mob.
+According to eye witness accounts local Justices of the Peace Joseph Carles and Dr Benjamin Spencer (an Anglican vicar and, along with Carles, a member of the establishment supporting Bean Club) actively encouraged the mob.
 Moreover the Under Sheriff of Warwickshire, John Brooke, was heard to issue a ‘guarantee’ of judicial protection to those taking part.
 Prior to the 14th July banquet, various incendiary posts and leaflets were published about the event, the sources of which are still unclear but highly unlikely to be the Dissenters themselves.
 Likewise a cartoon was published despicting Priestley holding up a platter and saying ‘The Kings head here’.
-Except that Priestley was not at the dinner, today we would call it ‘fake news!
+Except that Priestley was not at the dinner.
+Today we would call it ‘fake news’!

 Events following the riots were also shocking.
 The magistrates (remember Brooke’s ‘guarantee’) refused to arrest any of the rioters post facto and actually released those that had been arrested at the time.
-When the Government forced the magisrates to try the riot ringleaders, they intimidated witnesses and sunverted the trials.
-Only seventeen of the fifty rioters who had been charged were brought to trial with only four convicted.
+When the Government forced the magisrates to try the riot ringleaders, they intimidated witnesses and subverted the trials.
+Only seventeen of the fifty rioters who had been charged were brought to trial with four convicted.

 Following the riots Joseph Priestley was forced to flee Birmingham and set up home in London.
 But things were justs as bad.
 Vicious political cartoons continued to be published about him, In a direct parallel to today’s ‘trolling’m letters were sent to him from across the country, comparing him to the devil and Guy Fawkes.
 Effigies of Priestley and Tom Paine were publicly burned.